Below are five steps that you can take to preserve and enhance the health of your skin.

-There are a lot of creams and products out there designed to make your skin look and feel healthier, and a lot of them work, but the best thing you can do for your skin is to treat it well.
+There are a lot of creams and products out there designed to make your skin look and feel healthier, and a lot of the work, but the best thing you can do for your skin is to treat it well.

 Limit Sun Exposure and Take Steps to Protect Your Skin

-The sun has perhaps the most direct and significant impact upon skin health.
-Some level of sun exposure is healthy for the skin, of course, because it promotes the production of vitamin D. Evidence suggests, however, that you only need around 15 minutes of sun exposure to get the full production of this important sunlight-derived vitamin.
+The sun has perhaps the most direct and significant impact on skin health.
+Some level of sun exposure is healthy for the skin, of course, because it promotes the production of vitamin D. Evidence suggests, however, that you only need around 15 minutes of sun exposure to get the full output of this crucial sunlight-derived vitamin.

-In order to protect yourself from the sun, consider the following steps:
+To protect yourself from the sun, consider the following steps:

-Sunblock! — This should be obvious, but if you are staying out in the sun for more than about half an hour, you should be putting on sunblock.
+Sunblock! -- This should be obvious, but if you are staying out in the sun for more than about half an hour, you should be putting on sunblock.
 SPF 15 is the gold standard, but you can get incrementally more benefit out of higher SPF creams.
-It's important to remember that sunblock only provides temporary benefits, and you should apply more of the cream every couple of hours.
+It's important to remember that sunscreen only provides temporary benefits, and you should apply more of the cream every couple of hours.

-Wear Clothing to Block the Sun — It's more bearable than it sounds.
+Wear Clothing to Block the Sun -- It's more bearable than it sounds.
 Unless you're out for a day at the beach, consider wearing long pants and long-sleeve shirts with a high thread count.
 If you wear reflective colors, this will provide more heat protection than you'd think.
-There are also some clothing stores which sell clothing items that are specifically designed to protect you from the sun.
+There are also some clothing stores that sell clothing items that are specifically designed to protect you from the sun.

 Quit Smoking, or Never Start, for Healthy Skin

-Aside from sun exposure, smoking is also a huge contributor to wrinkles and aging skin.
-This is because smoking changes the way that blood circulates to the skin, causing the capillaries which link the skin to the circulatory system to become constricted.
+Aside from sun exposure, smoking is also a massive contributor to wrinkles and aging skin.
+This is because smoking changes the way that blood circulates to the surface, causing the capillaries which link the skin to the circulatory system to become constricted.

-Finally, part of the reason that smoking contributes to wrinkles is because the muscle activities associated with smoking, wrapping one's lips around the cigarette and squinting one's eyes to block smoke, also increases the incidence of wrinkles.
+Finally, part of the reason that smoking contributes to wrinkles is that the muscle activities associated with smoking, wrapping one's lips around the cigarette and squinting one's eyes to block smoke, also increases the incidence of wrinkles.

 Be Easy on Your Skin